Things to keep in mind before creating a new bug report

 - Follow the brackets with a short description of the problem

-a) High/Critical: anything that totally blocks the use of the app or has significant negative effect to normal user flow.
+a) High/Critical: anything that blocks the use of the app or has a significant negative effect on normal user flow.
 See examples below

-- [Chat] App crashes and user is logged out after unfriending user and sending a message
+- [Chat] App crashes and the user is logged out after unfriending user and sending a message

-- [Notification Stream] New private message notification stays in stream even when user has read the message
+- [Notification Stream] New private message notification stays in-stream even when the user has read the message

 - [Sign in] App freezes after tapping Next button to Sign In and twice changing the device orientation

-- [Calendar] The background of 'Delete' confirmation window becomes blank (white) after restoring the app from background.
+- [Calendar] The background of the 'Delete' confirmation window becomes blank (white) after restoring the app from the background.

-- [Game] When entering name to a new game the text cursor is not shown clearly on screen
+- [Game] When entering a name to a new game the text cursor is not shown clearly on the screen

 3. Environment details.